-Learning how to create multi-media content for led to discovering I’m well-suited to be a technical communicator.
-Creating social media content and building websites showed me the power of software.
+Learning how to create multi-media content led to discovering I’m well-suited to be a technical communicator.
+Creating social media strategies and content and building websites showed me the power of software.
 For my first few years as a SAHM and author, I created my book covers using GIMP and salivating over Adobe Photoshop.
-Freelancing while going back to college afforded me the ability to try the entire Adobe Creative Cloud suite.
+Freelancing while going back to college afforded me the ability to try the entire Adobe Creative Cloud Suite.

 Being an AND AUTHOR Unleashes Creative License